mmoreno43/aws_project/README.md

 ```
 # Configuring GitHub

-We need to associate our newly generated key to be used for Gitlab connections.
-I learned from a wise man (no pun intended) that by doing this we can seperate ssh keys between many sites.
+We need to associate our newly generated key to be used for Github connections.
+I learned from a wise man (no pun intended) that by doing this we can separate ssh keys between many sites.

 ```
 vim .ssh/config